browserengineering/book/book/scheduling.md

 next: animations
 ...

-Modern browsers must run sophisticated applications while staying responsive to user actions.
-Doing so means choosing which of its many tasks to prioritize and which to delay until later---tasks like JavaScript callbacks, user input, and rendering.
+Modern browsers must handle user input, request remote files, run various callbacks, and ultimately render to the screen, all while staying fast and responsive.
+That requires a unified task abstraction to keep track of the browser's pending work.
 Moreover, browser work must be split across multiple CPU threads\index{thread}, with different threads running events in parallel to maximize responsiveness.

 Tasks and task queues
 =====================